 If you’re a chief information officer (CIO) or other technology leader, generative AI (GenAI) is likely creating a lot of pressure — and opportunity.
+As it becomes an integral part of business strategy and operations, you need to lead with confidence and pragmatism.
 On the one hand, your CEO and CFO want you to use it to cut costs and empower the business instantly.
 On the other hand, they also may expect you to help drive real enterprise change and fuel new business models.
 But that takes time and investment to establish a modern data architecture and build an AI factory.
 Meanwhile, a voice in your head may be asking: How can things be different this time around?
 You’ve seen other technologies come and go before they’ve been able to help drive meaningful outcomes for the business.

 Striking the appropriate balance means targeting those areas where GenAI can more quickly prove its value while you lay the foundation for broader-scale transformation.
-One way to do that is to focus on your own function: using GenAI to reinvent IT — an example of how the technology is beginning to “transform transformation,” as we predicted last year.
+One way to do that is to focus on your own function: using GenAI to drive new ways of working and reinventing IT.
 GenAI can help grow your team’s capacity, speed up your software development efforts, and accelerate your data-related initiatives, among other things.
-With a GenAI-powered IT function, you can be well positioned to scale GenAI across the business.
+With a GenAI-powered IT function, you can be well positioned to scale GenAI across the business where it’s becoming an intrinsic part of how organizations run and grow.
 Here are six insights to consider as you get started.

 Today, GenAI is entering enterprises in three ways, often at the same time — and you may be responsible for helping to deploy and oversee all three.
 The first, often the most accessible way to provide that near-term value that your business leaders may be demanding, involves GenAI functionalities offered by cloud service providers and embedded in existing enterprise applications.
 Many applications now include copilots and chat-based interfaces designed to give natural language answers to natural language questions.
 Many business users in your organization may soon be using them by default.
 In some cases, they may not even know that they are using GenAI.
 It will likely be your responsibility to understand and oversee the different GenAI capabilities that various enterprise applications offer now and may offer soon — and to know if you’ll have to pay vendors more to use them.